 Importantly, the judgment does not impose any direct obligations on businesses.
 It is solely concerned with whether the UK government had properly implemented the EU Directives.
 However, the extension of protection to the broader category of ‘workers’ potentially increases employers’ exposure to COVID-19-related health and safety claims.

 The key takeaway points for employers to note include:

 • That there may be an increased risk of litigation given the additional number of individuals who may now benefit from the enhanced health and safety protections.
 This will be a continuing issue for employers that engage independent contractors, given the increasing trend of such individuals challenging their employment status.

 • Employers who have previously adopted a more relaxed approach, from a health and safety perspective, to the staff they classify as workers, should consider revisiting their workplace polices and review past practices.

 • All employees and workers should be included in any consultation undertaken on a return to the physical workplace.
 This will reduce the risk of successful claims given the importance attached to an individual’s understanding of what health and safety measures have been implemented by the employer.

 • It remains the case that only employees are protected from unfair dismissal – this right has not been extended to workers.
 However, in certain circumstances where a worker refuses to perform a service because of a reasonable belief that they are in serious and imminent danger, they may be able to bring a successful detriment claim against the employer where their contract is terminated under Section 44 of the ERA.
 This potentially brings many additional workers within the scope of these provisions, including those in public or customer-facing roles in the gig economy.

-To discuss any questions arising from this alert or for specific legal advice on particular circumstances, please contact our Partner Beth Hale and Associate Naomi Latham, both of whom specialise in employment and partnership law issues for multinational employers, senior executives, partnerships and partners.
+To discuss any questions arising from this alert or for specific legal advice on particular circumstances, please contact our Partner Beth Hale, who specialises in employment and partnership law issues for multinational employers, senior executives, partnerships and partners.